 I love it when a room starts to come together and you finally begin to see your vision unfold!
 Oh it’s a magical feeling!
 I am making a TON of progress on the family room makeover (it’s only been 9 months) and I feel like I’m getting closer and closer to the big reveal.
 Things have been moving right along until I ran out of supplies for a HUGE project and I’m not sure when I will be getting more in :( So while I’m waiting to finish the last big project in the space I thought I’d give you a few teasers with some of the smaller projects.
 Consider this a little peak into the room.

-This weekend I finished up my DIY Eye Chart.
+Today I’m sharing my DIY Eye Chart Tutorial.
 I’ve seen a few variations of them around and I love the vintage look at feel and the fact that they can be completely customized.
 You can include your family member names, a sweet saying, scripture, or just a mix of your favorite letters and numbers.
 The possibilities are endless.
 This would also make a great house warming gift or wedding gift!

 I used one of my favorite scriptures for the text, “Delight yourself in the Lord and He will give you the desires of your heart.
 Psalms 37:4″ It’s a scripture that I have kept close to my heart since I was a little girl and it is something I think about daily.
 I love that something so special and personal to me is now hanging on a piece of artwork in our home.